The Potential of Citizen Platforms for Requirements Engineering of Large Socio-Technical Software Systems: Introduction

 Thus, on one hand, expertise and knowledge are essential also in requirements engineering; here, software or other engineers are the experts who solicit requirements from non-experts, including customers, clients, and stakeholders.
 To further frame the scope, the paper considers requirements engineering of large socio-technical systems in a public sector context; hence, the non-experts include also citizens for whom the systems are foremost implemented.
 Then, on the other hand, the previous points about platforms frame the paper's central idea; the potential use of so-called citizen platforms for requirements engineering in the context described.
 These platforms have been successfully used in some countries for participatory policy-making and deliberative democracy in general.
-The citizen platforms and their potential use for requirements engineering are discussed in Section~\ref{sec: citizen platforms}.

 While there is existing work also on the use of citizen platforms in large-scale engineering projects, such as so-called smart cities~\cite{Leclercq22, Simonofski21}, the paper is the first to contemplate these explicitly in relation to requirements engineering.
-Finally, regarding the paper's remaining structure, after the already noted section, a conclusion and a discussion are presented in the final Section~\ref{sec: conclusion}.
+The note about smart cities exemplifies what is meant by large socio-technical systems.
+Fundamentally, cities belong to the public sphere, and adding smart technologies to them thus necessitates the involvement of public sector stakeholders, including citizens, even in case the technologies themselves are designed, engineered, and operated by private sector companies.
+On these notes and clarifying framings, the opening Section~\ref{sec: citizen platforms} briefly elaborates what citizen platforms are about.
+The subsequent Section~\ref{sec: citizen platforms re} continues by discussing their potential use in requirements engineering.
+A conclusion and a discussion are presented in the final Section~\ref{sec: conclusion}.